michalmar/AOAI-call-center-analytics/README.md

 > Note: Same variables are expected to be n the Azure Function app as environment variables.

-## Acepted format
+## Prerequisities
-Recording - MP3, WAV - needs to be dual channel (diarization not needed)
+- Recording - MP3, WAV - needs to be dual channel (diarization not needed)
+- Speech service used for call transcript has Managed Identity for accesing the storage, with at least `Blob Storage Reader` permissions - more [here](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/batch-transcription-audio-data?tabs=portal#enable-system-assigned-managed-identity-for-the-speech-resource)

 ## Process description
+The process is quite simple two step operation.
+First, we need to transcript the call recording and format outout.
+Second, running LLM analysis on the formatted transcript.

-1. Transcript
+1. **Transcript**
     - Function: `transcript_recording` (blob trigger)
     ```Python
     @app.blob_trigger(arg_name="myblob", path=container_input_recording, connection="AZURE_STORAGE_CONNECTION_STRING")